KleineDennis/spark-streaming-demo/README.md

 This demo is written in Scala and shows Spark Streaming in a real-time application interacting with Kafka.
-It presents a real-time dashboard (panel with monitoring instruments) for viewing statistics calculated from different log files.
+It presents a real-time dashboard (panel with monitoring instruments) for viewing statistics calculated from different device log files.